How to Print and Cut with Silhouette

 Like what you see here?
 Share the image below to Pinterest!

-Following these steps will get you well on your way to successful Print & Cut projects.
+Following these steps will your Print & Cut projects.
 If you encounter any problems that the troubleshooting tips I’ve included don’t solve, feel free to leave me a comment below or post your question in the Silhouette Crafters by Design Facebook group and I’ll be happy to help!

 Until next time,